 Thank you, advocates, for standing up for America’s military working dogs.

-*Looking for updates on the Bill, all I could find was that it was passed, in part, in early 2013.
-The part reclassifying MWDs as Armed Forces members rather than ‘equipment’ was deleted, meaning that costs of returning them to the US must be borne by adopters instead of their military service branch.
+*Looking for updates on the Bill, all I could find was that it passed, in part, in early 2013.
+The part reclassifying MWDs as Armed Forces members rather than ‘equipment’ was deleted.
+That means costs of returning them to the US must be borne by adopters instead of their military service branch.
 (Republished this US Memorial Day from my St. Thomas Dog Blog, May 24/12.)